 discontinued

-• New cardholders can earn 60,000 bonus points (worth $750 when redeemed through Chase Travel) once spending $4,000 within the first three months of opening an account, and on an ongoing basis, a $50 hotel credit each year for a stay booked through the Chase Travel.
+- New cardholders can earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
+Additionally, on an ongoing basis, a $50 hotel credit each year for a stay booked through the Chase Travel.

 CardName